vircadia/vircadia-metaverse/docs/NotesOnDevelopment.md

 ## Building and Running Ice-Server and Domain-Server

-The ice-server and domain-server are part of the [Project Athena] project.
+The ice-server and domain-server are part of the [Vircadia] project.
 For the ice-server and domain-server, I've been using the [vircadia-builder] project to build a properly configured version of these services.